Child Friendly Walks In The Lake District

 This one is a fantastic walk because it offers one of the best views in the Lakes, for very minimal effort.
-It’s a fairly accessible route, and there is a bench once you reach the top so that you can rest up and take in the views.
+It’s an accessible route, and there is a bench once you reach the top so that you can rest up and take in the views.

 Our favourite way to start this walk is from the car park on Gale Road just outside Keswick.
-The route is steep in a few places and can be uneven, but in terms of distance, this is a very short yet rewarding walk.
-You’ll be treated to the sight of the surrounding fells as you climb to the summit and fantastic views across Keswick and Derwentwater from the top.
+The route is steep in a few places and can be uneven, but this is a very short, yet rewarding walk.
+You’ll be treated to the sight of the surrounding fells as you climb to the summit.
+Plus fantastic views across Keswick and Derwentwater from the top.

 Another short but rewarding walk is Loughrigg Terrace from White Moss car park.
 This one should only take you around an hour to complete, although you can easily take your time and enjoy taking in the views as you climb.